Submit additional information

 Wladyslawa returned to the country and after seven months married Leon Sliwinski, a respected lawyer and participant in the Polish-Bolshevik war.
 Journalists did not stop following her activities and newspapers reported that she had obtained a driving licence, a sailing patent and was skiing.
 She also surprised everyone with her decision not to get involved in the entertainment industry, although she received offers from directors in Europe and Hollywood.

 She did, however, become involved in charity work.
-For example, she supported a deaf and dumb society and became known as an animal activist, e.g. the newspapers piped up about the two wolfhounds she had taken in and who later chased burglars out of her husband's office.
+For example, she supported the work of a deaf and dumb society and became known as an animal activist, e.g. the newspapers piped up about the two wolfhounds she took in and who later chased burglars out of her husband's office.
 We would say - a modern woman, but this description should be supplemented with conservative qualities, as Władysława simultaneously ran a household and raised her husband's teenage son, Leon Junior.

 Władysława Śliwińska - a cipher from Nice